 When performing site migration to new domain, that is keeping the sites’ content but changing its domain name and thus its web address, there’s a lot to take care of from a SEO point of view.
 Such migrations are not only complicated from a technical perspective but also very problematic, as they affect SEO quite negatively.

-While you cannot completely avoid a SEO-shakeup when changing domain name, there are certain considerations to make and actions to take that can prevent a disaster and help you make the transition smoother.
+While you cannot completely avoid a SEO-shakeup when changing domain name, there are certain steps you can take to prevent a disaster and make the transition smoother.

 This post will help you: